zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ZWE_CONFIGS_APIML_SERVICE_ADDITIONALREGISTRATION_0_ROUTES_0_SERVICEURL=/
 ```

-This Zowe configuration transforms the zowe.yaml configuration file into the environment variables that are shown above.
+This Zowe configuration transforms the zowe.yaml configuration file into the environment variables described previously.

 ### Validating successful configuration

-The corresponding ‘Cloud-Gateway’ service should appear in the Eureka console of the central Discovery service.
+The corresponding ‘Cloud-Gateway’ service should appear in the Eureka console of the Central Discovery service.

 To see details of all instances of the ‘CLOUD-GATEWAY’ application, perform a **GET** call on the following endpoint of the Central Discovery service: